 Some supporters will prefer thumping thunderbastards from distance, whilst others will delight in individual efforts or astonishing and acrobatic moments of athleticism.

-With the 2020 nominations having just been announced, we’ve decided to look at the past winners of the prestigious accolade, here is every goal to win the Puskas award since its inception in 2009:
+Following Erik Lamela’s award of the 2021 accolade, we’ve decided to look at the past winners of the prestigious gong.
+Here is every goal to win the Puskas award since its inception in 2009.

 Cristiano Ronaldo v Porto (2009)